wavemaker/docs/learn/how-tos/saml-integration-okta.md

 id: "saml-integration-okta"
 ---

 Okta is a cloud-based identity and access management (IAM) platform that helps organizations securely manage user authentication and authorization.
-In this document, we discuss the steps to configure SAML using Okta with Wavemaker Application.
+In this document, we discuss the steps to configure SAML using Okta with WaveMaker Application.

-1. Choose the Security Provider as SAML in Wavemaker Application.
+1. Choose the Security Provider as SAML in WaveMaker Application.

 ![samlOkta_1](/learn/assets/samlOkta_1.png)